wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 larger role, a key role for the growth of a young company.
 I got about 50 resumes and brought in two people for interview.
 I liked them both and settled on the one with the better references.
 It was a great decision.
-Our Biz Developer Dan Crowther has been huge for us.
-We butt heads on a few things, he's right sometimes and I'm right sometimes.
+Our Business Developer Dan Crowther has been huge for us.
+We butt heads on a few things; he's right sometimes and I'm right sometimes.
 But the fact is we would not be where we are today without him.

 It took him about six months to really get comfortable with the